 The other component of lift is angle of attack or in

-lift.
 We call this positive or high angle of attack.
 What do you think

 we call it in the heli world?
 “Positive Pitch”.

-So now let’s take the airfoil and pitch idea one step further.
+now let’s take the airfoil and pitch idea one step further.

 I demo how this "negative" pitch change occurs in the video below.

-I wanted to point this out because many toy & micro and coaxial RC helicopters use this type of airfoil rotor design.
+Many toy & micro and coaxial RC helicopters use this type of airfoil rotor design.
 The obvious reason is because it produces the most amount of lift with the least amount of power, and has the least amount of weight (high lift to power & weight ratio).

 The speed of these fixed pitched blades is altered by you the pilot, to adjust how much lift is produced.
 Faster head speed - more lift.
 Slower head speed - less lift.

-Lift control by way of rotor speed adjustment can be somewhat vague and imprecise, because motors and rotors can't speed up and slow down instantaneously.
+Lift control by way of rotor speed adjustment can be somewhat vague, and imprecise because motors and rotors can't speed up and slow down instantaneously.

 So...
 If you have a fixed pitch RC helicopter that won't lift off, the problem is not enough rotor speed.
 Some common things to check: